ICWeiner/FEUP-FSI/LOGBOOK11.md

 **Question 2**

-What part of the certificate indicates this is a self-signed certificate?
+What part of the certificate indicates that this is a self-signed certificate?
 - The Subject Key Identifier and the Authority Key Identifier are the same.

 ![alt text](https://git.fe.up.pt/fsi/fsi2223/l11g03/-/raw/main/imgs/logbook11img3.png "Title")

 **Question 3**

-In the RSA algorithm, we have a public exponent, a private exponent `d`, a modulus `n`, and two secret numbers `p` and `q`, such that `n=pq`.
+In the RSA algorithm, we have a public exponent, a private exponent `d`, a modulus `n`, and two secret numbers `p` and `q`, such that `n=p*q`.
 Please identify the values for these elements in your certificate and key files.
 - p and q are prime1 and prime2

 ![alt text](https://git.fe.up.pt/fsi/fsi2223/l11g03/-/raw/main/imgs/logbook11img4.png "Title")